Aderonke24/LITA_CLASS_DOCUMENTATION/README.md

 ### Data Analysis
-This where we include some basic lines of code or queries or even some of the DAX expressions used during analysis;
+This is where we include some basic lines of code or queries or even some of the DAX expressions used during analysis;
 ```SQL
 SELECT * FROM TABLE1
 WHERE CONDITION = TRUE